GitHub

 Menu

-Menu is a small floating panel used to display a list of actions or navigational items.
+A menu is a floating panel that displays a list of actions or navigational items.

 Modal